Admissions Closing Soon | Program starting from 20th July

 Diverging Paths between Business and Social Management

-In the last 2 decades, the “Third Sector” or “Development Sector” has grown in terms of the number and size of organizations, available funding, the number of people involved, and influence in government decisions and processes.
+In the last 2 decades, the “Third Sector” or “Development Sector” has grown in terms of the number and size of organisations, available funding, the number of people involved, and influence in government decisions and processes.

 While the intentions are noble, management in this newly burgeoning sector has hewed to the same principles that have governed capitalistic establishments.
 There has been a profound lack of understanding of the differences in the business and development sector and a serious under-estimation of the complexity and effort required to drive social change.

 Today, a growing number of youngsters have made a choice to have a career in social sector.
 Sadly, the only option for these students to become technically qualified is by studying for an MSW, MA Development, or Management Courses like MBA or an MPA (Public Administration).
-None of these really prepare them for a career in Development Management to build strong, scalable, sustainable organizations.
+None of these really prepare them for a career in Development Management to build strong, scalable, sustainable organisations.

 Bridging Gaps by Driving ‘Development Management’

 Indian School of Development Management (ISDM) is a pioneering institution built on the back of collective wisdom and collective philanthropy to address this critical gap.
-Having analyzed the landscape of work being done in Development Management – it became evident that the dominant narrative suggests that the Development Sector needs to learn and adopt Business Management Practices, and manage organizations in this sector the way Corporate Sector is run.
+Having analyzed the landscape of work being done in Development Management – it became evident that the dominant narrative suggests that the Development Sector needs to learn and adopt Business Management Practices, and manage organisations in this sector the way Corporate Sector is run.

 This idea is problematic as it assumes that the fundamental axioms that Business Management was built i.e. Industrial Revolution and Capitalism are equally relevant for the social sector.
 If any, to quote Jacinda Ardern, the recently elected Prime Minister of New Zealand, capitalism is a blatant failure for leaving millions homeless and in deep poverty.